R40 (New York City Subway car): Mishaps and Overhaul

-Pairs 4200–4201 were badly damaged by a rear-end accident on the North Channel Bridge on September 12, 1970, and 4420–4421 were damaged on February 12, 1974, when they were rear-ended by R6 # 1236, which also suffered extensive damage as well after its handbrakes failed at Church Avenue station on the southbound express track between 7th Ave and Church Ave.
-They were all scrapped in 1983 prior to the overhaul of the R40s and R40As due to damage sustained in the above accidents during the 1970s.
+Pair 4200–4201 was badly damaged in a rear-end accident on the North Channel Bridge on September 12, 1970, and subsequently scrapped.
+On February 12, 1974, pair 4420–4421 was damaged when they were rear-ended by R6 # 1236, which also suffered extensive damage due to brake failure at Church Avenue station on the southbound express track between 7th Ave and Church Ave.
+Due to the damage sustained in the incidents above, both pairs were scrapped prior to the rebuilding of the R40/R40A fleet.